LengBTan/CSSummative2020/README.md

 # CSSummative2020
-Program used as a database for teachers and students
+This is a web application, targeted towards teachers or supervisors as a organizational tool